skuttleman/left-over.com/README.md

 ## Development

-Run the app locally on port `3000`.
+Run the app locally.

 ```bash
 $ lein do clean, cooper
 ```

+Visit [http://localhost:3449](http://localhost:3449) in your browser.